nevetsanderson/sshfail/README.md

 # sshfail
-Script to phrase unix sys log and examine and collate failed ssh attempts

-Designed to run and work on any ubuntu system - will generate reports to a local direcotry under the users enviroument
+Script to phrase unix sys log and examine and collate failed ssh attempts NOTE this script needs a sudo level user to access the /var/log dir it will not run as a standard user Designed to run and work on any modern ubuntu system - will generate reports to a local direcotry under the users enviroument

 How to use
 Create a bin directory in your user space if you don't already have one